tomaverlaine/tomaverlaine.github.io/_posts/2024-05-19-guangzhou-connection.md

 The label's first significant project was bringing Taiwanese emo act 透明雜誌 Touming Magazine on a four-city mainland tour — which is, by some accounts, the reason Qiii Snacks was formalised at all.
 More precisely, it was a joint bill with Hong Kong emo band Emptybottles.
 Members pooled money, arranged accommodation, booked venues, and sorted the logistics themselves.
 The tour turned a modest profit.
 That profit funded the next thing.

-In May 2016, YBS released their first proper studio EP, *第一集 (Volume One)*, through Qiii Snacks — six songs, with cover artwork by Space, whose cartoon illustrations — cute, slightly absurd.
+In May 2016, YBS released their first proper studio EP, *第一集 (Volume 1)*, through Qiii Snacks — six songs, with cover artwork by Space, whose cartoon illustrations — cute, slightly absurd.
 Shortly after the EP came out, Zoey left for Germany to study, and the band went on hiatus.

 ### Qiii Snacks as Hub